fischerpowell/asset-manager/README.md

 &ensp; View transaction history where the given hostname has been assigned.

 ### Dropdowns Table
-&ensp; Quickly and easily edit the dropdown lists that are used when adding an inventory record.
+Quickly and easily edit the dropdown lists that are used when adding an inventory record.
 Only accessible to admins.

 ![Dropdowns Screen](screens/dropdowns.png?raw=true "Title")

 ### Logs Table
-&ensp; View database action history, including username and timestamp of action.
+View database action history, including username and timestamp of action.
 Also saves a copy of the previous record when editing or deleting.

 ![Logs Screen](screens/logs.png?raw=true "Title")

 ### Search
-&ensp; All tables except for dropdowns are able to be searched by any column.
+All tables except for dropdowns are able to be searched by any column.

 ![Search Screen](screens/search.png?raw=true "Title")

 ### Add Record
-&ensp; An example of an add record form.
+An example of an add record form.
 This one is for the inventory table.

 ![Add Inventory Screen](screens/addrecord.png?raw=true "Title")

 ### Dark Mode
-&ensp; Yes, this thing has dark mode.
+Yes, this thing has dark mode.

 ![Dark Mode Screen](screens/darkmode.png?raw=true "Title")